 The 401K sign up process is very simple and requires very little effort.
 All you do is choose a percentage of your paycheck that you want to invest automatically, and then choose an investment.
 These investments usually include: mutual funds, target date funds, stocks, bonds, or money market accounts.
 If you don’t know what investment to choose, your HR department should be able to connect you to the right people to advise you.
 My only advice: don’t put your money into a money market account - the interest you earn on this type of fund won't get you very far.

 What happens to my 401K if I leave my job?

 Don’t worry about leaving your job because all the 401K money is yours to transfer to another 401K or roll over into an IRA.
 You should NEVER cash out the money.
 If you do, you will pay income tax on the money and also a 10% early withdrawal penalty.

 Let’s say you worked for a corporation for a few years and saved up $10,000 in your 401K account.
 If you’re in the 25% tax bracket and you cash out this money you will only be left with $6,500.

 Let your money work for you in your retirement account instead.
 Don’t be an idiot.

 Every dollar you invest right now will be worth much more in your future.
 If you’re working right now, you need to already start thinking about your retirement.

 This week, find out if your company offers a 401K.
 If it does, make sure you're enrolled and contributing enough to meet the company match.
-If it doesn't, consider getting together with your coworkers and asking for one in the suggestion box.
+Then slowly work to increase your contributions until you max out your 401K.
+If your company doesn't offer a 401K, consider getting together with your coworkers and asking for one in the suggestion box.